rintoj/ngx-virtual-scroller/README.md

 </virtual-scroller>
 ```

-Note: `executeRefreshOutsideAngularZone` will disable Angular ChangeDetection during all virtual-scroller events, including: vsUpdate, vsStart, vsEnd, vsChange.
+*Note* - `executeRefreshOutsideAngularZone` will disable Angular ChangeDetection during all virtual-scroller events, including: vsUpdate, vsStart, vsEnd, vsChange.
 If you change any data-bound properties inside these event handlers, you must perform manual change detection on those specific components.
-This can be done via changeDetectorRef.detectChanges() at the end of the event handler.
-Note: The changeDetectorRef is component-specific, so you'll need to inject it into a private variable in the constructor of the appropriate component before calling it in response to the virtual-scroller events.
+This can be done via `changeDetectorRef.detectChanges()` at the end of the event handler.

+*Note* - The `changeDetectorRef` is component-specific, so you'll need to inject it into a private variable in the constructor of the appropriate component before calling it in response to the virtual-scroller events.

-:warning: WARNING - Failure to perform manual change detection in response to _virtual-scroller_ events will cause your components to render a stale UI for a short time (until the next Change Detection cycle), which will make your app feel buggy.
+:warning: *WARNING* - Failure to perform manual change detection in response to _virtual-scroller_ events will cause your components to render a stale UI for a short time (until the next Change Detection cycle), which will make your app feel buggy.

 *Note* - `changeDetectorRef.detectChanges()` will execute change detection on the component and all its nested children.
 If multiple components need to run change detection in response to a virtual-scroller event, you can call detectChanges from a higher-level component in the ancestor hierarchy rather than on each individual component.
 However, its important to avoid too many extra change detection cycles by not going too high in the hierarchy unless all the nested children really need to have change detection performed.